Mission Foods: Netball

+Motorsports

+Formula One

+In April 2019, Mission Foods was announced as a partner of McLaren for their Formula One team.

+IndyCar

+In April 2019, Mission Foods was also announced as a partner of Arrow McLaren for the Indianapolis 500 and continues to sponsor the team.

+NHRA

+Mission Foods is the sponsor of the National Hot Rod Association, with the NHRA Mission Foods Drag Racing Series starting in 2024.

+NASCAR

+Mission Foods also sponsors the NASCAR Xfinity Series race at Watkins Glen and the NASCAR Craftsman Truck Series race, also at Watkins Glen.

-Product Lines
+Product lines

 Mission Foods has a range of tortilla products ranging from the traditional corn and flour tortillas to whole wheat and flavored varieties.
 Most of Mission Foods products are classified as kosher and Halal.
 Mission also sells several varieties of tortilla chips.